Aliens (film): Critical reassessment

 The Ellen Ripley character has also been recognized; the American Film Institute ranked her the eighth-most-heroic character on its 2003 100 Years ...
 100 Heroes and Villains list, and she was ninth on Empires 2006 "100 Greatest Movie Characters" list.
 Despite her character's popularity, the casting of Jenette Goldstein (a Jewish actress of Russian, Moroccan, and Brazilian descent) as the Hispanic Vasquez has been considered odd.

+Speaking later about the casting, Cameron acknowledged the controversy, saying: "We would get crucified if we did that today."
+He explained that Goldstein was part of the British acting union Equity at the time, and that filming in England meant casting largely from that pool.
+He also recalled the visual transformation required for the role: "Right, here comes this fair-skinned, freckled, blue-eyed Jewish girl from Beverly Hills.
+Yeah, that's Vasquez – it's obvious!...
+Some body make-up, some brown contacts, dye your hair black, you'll be great!"

 Goldstein has said she considers herself unrecognizable as Vasquez on film, but a muscular actress was required, and the filmmakers could not find anyone else with her physique.